SpenceKonde/megaTinyCore/megaavr/extras/Ref_Clocks.md

 Tuning to achieve non-standard speeds is not supported on the AVR Ex-series parts under DxCore.

 ## Supported Clock Speeds
 Like classic AVRs, tinyAVRs have a "speed grades" depending on the voltage and operating conditions that they are rated for operation within.
 The spec is 5 MHz @ 1.8V , 10 MHz @ 2.7V (3.3V nominal) and 20 @ 4.5V (5.0V nominal) (2.7 or 4.5 for 8MHz and 16 MHz at >105C .
 See the Speed Grade reference for more information on this.
-Note that the speed grades are extrememly conservative for room temperature operation, and unreal overclocking is easily achievable at room temperaturee, particularly with high temp. rated parts.
+Note that the speed grades are extremely conservative for room temperature operation, and unreal overclocking is easily achievable at room temperaturee, particularly with high temp. rated parts.

 The AVR Dx-series come in I (105C) and E (125C) spec parts.
 Since the DA-series was released, Microchip has STOPPED MARKING THE SPEED GRADE ON THE CHIPS.
 Be sure that if you have both speed grades, you mark the chips somehow (0 and 1-series parts do still have the temperature rating marked (N = 105, F = 125).

-Some of the listed speeds, while supported by the hardware are not supported by the core - typically wierd, slow clocks, particularly from a crystal
+Some of the listed speeds, while supported by the hardware are not supported by the core - typically weird, slow clocks, particularly from a crystal
 For unsupported speeds, the micros and delay-us columns indicate what internal plumbing has been implemented. micros is implemented for almost all speeds, delayMicroseconds with non-compile-time-known delays for most, even some unsupported ones. delayMicroseconds() is supported and accurate at all speeds when the argument is a compile-time-known constant, as we use the avr-libc implementation.

 | Clock Speed | Within Spec |      Internal |  Ext.
 Crystal |    Ext.
 Clock | micros | delay-us | Notes